AvaMGardiner/COMP1000-Introduction-to-Computer-Programming/Programming Assessments/Assessment 2/Assessment 2 - Instructions (Assessment Specifications).md

 **Late penalty**

 A late penalty of 10% per day (or part thereof) applies to any late submissions without an approved special consideration request.
-Edit submission Remove submission